|

 After considering a few different areas of our floor plan, I found a spare corner in the basement that I thought might work.

-I started with just a treadmill.
-But then, in typical fashion, the project spiraled.
-I’m always on the hunt for ways to repurpose items, so I gathered up the odds and ends that hadn’t found a home and got to work.
-I’m talking cast offs from the upstairs bathroom remodel, lonely planters in the garage, and a random etagere that wouldn’t fit elsewhere.
+I’m always on the hunt for ways to repurpose items, so I gathered up the odds and ends that hadn’t yet found a home in our new house and got to work.
+I’m talking cast-offs from the upstairs bathroom remodel, lonely planters in the garage, and a random etagere that wouldn’t fit elsewhere.

-Today I’m going to share the 5 steps I used to organize a home gym in the corner of our basement.
 With a little creativity, it doesn’t have to be an expensive project.
 Perhaps it will spark some ideas if it’s something you’ve been considering too!

-Step 1: {Determine Your Home Gym Needs}
+Step 1 | Determine Your Home Gym Needs

-What home gym equipment do you already have that you will need to store and organize?
-Which gym equipment do you hope to purchase in the future?
 Planning is the most important step.
 If you mostly like to do yoga at home, you will need much less space than someone who has a lot of cardio equipment to house.

 Make a list of all the things you will need to incorporate into your home gym space.
 I’ve included a free checklist of some of my favorite gym equipment to get you started!